Additional Education Funding Resources

 Paying Back Your Loans

 With some loans, you will not be required to begin repayment until a grace period (from six to nine months) following graduation.
 Others will require setting up a payment that will begin while the student is still in school.
-Borrowers may usually take 10-25 years to repay the full loan amount, depending on the plan.
+Borrowers may usually take 10 to 25 years to repay the full loan amount, depending on the plan.

 Learn more about student loans.